Leadership Development Program

 Executive education: Leadership- and management-related online courses are the most time-intensive and expensive part of the program, with fees running about $2,500 per course.
 Most have enrolled in courses run through Harvard Business School or the Graduate School of Education, but there are myriad other options available.

 Peer groups: While spending most of their experience as a cohort of 12 to 15, participants also form small groups.
 They designate time, once or twice a month, to dive more deeply into topics raised throughout the program.
 Some workshop ideas for their capstone project.
-Or once their project is complete, they might rehearse their presentation with the group.
+Or, once their project is complete, they might rehearse their presentation with the group.

-Personalized coaching: Optional one-on-one sessions are conducted through an online platform that includes expert guidance and tools to support career momentum – developing a personal brand, tracking progress toward career goals, curating and leveraging a network of advisors.
+Personalized coaching: Optional one-on-one sessions are conducted through an online platform that includes expert guidance and tools to support career momentum—developing a personal brand, tracking progress toward career goals, curating and leveraging a network of advisors.
 Each participant also has up to 10 sessions with a personal coach.

 Capstone project: LDP capstone projects aim to address an academic or student life priority or improve a campus operation or system.
 They are self-designed and can be done in pairs or independently.

-One recent project expanded Andover’s crisis communications strategy and led to the “Andover Principles”, a new policy around institutional statements and societal events.
+One recent project expanded Andover’s crisis communications strategy and led to the “Andover Principles,” a new policy around institutional statements and societal events.

 Another project addressed the challenge of getting students to read—or at least become familiar with—the school’s community standards handbook.
 Covering everything from academic integrity to harassment and bullying, the 100-page Blue Book is hardly a page-turner.
-Working with a graphic designer, two LDP partners published Core Blue, an abbreviated 12-page overview of school values and topline expectations.
-While it is not a substitute for the handbook, it is visually appealing and easy to read on a phone or tablet.
+Working with a graphic designer, two LDP partners published Core Blue, an abbreviated 12-page overview of school values and top-line expectations.
+While not a substitute for the handbook, it is visually appealing and easy to read on a phone or tablet.

 Now and Next